nic-barbara/CDC2023-YoulaREN/README.md

 2. Activate the repository.
 Enter the package manager by typing `]` in the REPL, then type `activate .`

-3. Our models depend on the `RobustNeuralNetworks.jl` package, which is currently unregistered and must be added separately.
-Within the package manager, type `add git@github.com:acfr/RobustNeuralNetworks.jl.git` to add the package.

-4. Instantiate the rest of the project.
+3. Instantiate the project.
 Type `instantiate` within the package manager

 ## Usage